-Sir Eric Pickles - Honorary Vice President
+The Rt Hon the Lord Pickles - Honorary Vice President

-Sir Eric Pickles became Holocaust Memorial Day Trust's Honorary Vice President in January 2018.
+Lord Eric Pickles became Holocaust Memorial Day Trust's Honorary Vice President in January 2018.

-Sir Eric was Conservative MP for Brentwood and Ongar from 1992 until he stood down at the general election in June 2017.
+Lord Pickles was Conservative MP for Brentwood and Ongar from 1992 until he stood down at the general election in June 2017.
 He was formerly Secretary of State for Communities and Local Government.

 Laura Marks OBE - Chair